-Focus on reports of crimes that are likely to be solved made to the police
+Focus on crimes reported to the police that are likely to be solved

 We investigated how much time passes between the moment someone makes a report and the moment the police begin to deal with it.
 We also looked at whether the response was slower in rural areas than in urban areas, and whether the response was slower in the summer.